jstetich/FOCB_WQ/Analysis/Surface_Analysis_Trends.md

 -   Salinity shows slightly lower salinity in spring, and higher salinity in the fall.

--   Dissolved oxygen shown no strong long-term trend.
+-   Dissolved oxygen shows no strong long-term trend.

 -   Percent Saturation shows a complex pattern, with evidence for higher percent saturation in recent years, with a change in the early